Meeting new people and making friends

 Find a group by searching for a particular interest or through a charity’s homepage.
 Facebook will suggest groups based on your interests and location.

-Social media such as Snapchat, Twitter and Instagram can be useful to:
+Social media platforms can be useful to:

 Once you’ve met someone online, you might feel more comfortable about meeting up in person.
 It’s hard to know for sure that the person you’ve met online is being honest with you.